samuelojum06-art/Portfolio_Volatility_Calculator/README.md

 3. Example Use Case

-To illustrate, a user might input three equities—AAPL, MSFT, and TSLA—with respective weights of 0.4, 0.3, and 0.3, and select a one-year time horizon.
+To illustrate, a user might input three equities, AAPL, MSFT, and TSLA, with respective weights of 0.4, 0.3, and 0.3, and select a one-year time horizon.
 The calculator retrieves historical price data, computes returns, and determines each asset’s volatility, as well as the correlation between them.
 The application then reports the overall annualized portfolio volatility, accompanied by a formatted data table summarizing the risk metrics.
 A graphical visualization further compares the individual volatilities to the total portfolio volatility, demonstrating how diversification mitigates total risk.

 4. Technical Framework